DiscoTex/BGPredictor/readme.md

 This project is a machine learning system for predicting future glucose values from Nightscout data.
 It leverages an LSTM neural network built with TensorFlow and uses additional tools such as NumPy, scikit-learn, and Plotly to process data, train the model, and visualize predictions.
 It offers CLI or web interface.

+Disclaimer: Development of this project has made heavy use of LLM coding tools.

 ![Web Interface Screenshot](images/screenshot.png)

 ## Prerequisites